Skip to content

 The cost of road tax varies based on a number of things such as the age of your car, how much it cost when new and how polluting it is.
 Our used car advert pages show you how much you can expect your road tax to cost per year.

-The first-year car tax rates are rolled into the price of the car, so you probably won’t notice how much you’ve paid the taxman.
-But first-year tax rates are based on carbon dioxide (CO2) emissions, and range from £0 – for zero-emission cars – to up to £2,605 for cars that produce more than 255g/km of CO2.
+At the moment, first-year tax rates are based on carbon dioxide (CO2) emissions, and range from £0 – for zero-emission cars – to up to £2,745 for cars that produce more than 255g/km of CO2.

 Cars registered since 1 April 2017